-Having had money problems, would I suggest an IVA to anybody, to be honest I’m not sure and in this post I will try to put a balance of the pros and cons
+Having had financial problems, would I suggest an IVA to anybody, to be honest I’m not sure and in this post I will try to put a balance of the pros and cons

 - You quickly see benefits